 - House Cleaning Tips: Cleaning Hacks To Help You Keep Your House Clean

-Setting up a family cleaning routine
+Setting up a family cleaning schedule

-Categorize Chores According to Weekly and Daily Priorities
+Categorize Chores According to Weekly and Daily

 Decide upon a Suitable Time for Getting Cleaning Done

-Setting up your cleaning routine is important.
+Setting up your family cleaning routine is important.
 All your kids may not be at home all the time, so it is advisable to decide upon a time to get chores are done that works for everyone.
 This applies to both weekly and daily chores.

 Decide Upon Rewards and Draw up a Rewards Chart